Everybody (Hear'Say album)

-Everybody is the second and final studio album by British pop group Hear'Say, formed through the ITV television show Popstars.
+Everybody is the second and final album by British pop group Hear'Say, formed through the ITV television show Popstars.
 It was released in the United Kingdom on 3 December 2001.
 The album peaked at No. 24 on the UK Albums Chart and spent five weeks in the Top 75 chart.

+While the majority of the tracks were recorded while the group were on tour, "Not the End of the World" was originally a leftover track from the recording sessions for their debut album, Popstars, while a remix of their debut single "Pure and Simple" was included as a bonus track at the end of the album.